そうです (Sou desu): “I Heard” and “It Looks Like” in Japanese

 Nee, kyō korare-sō?

-Translation: Hey, do you think we can go out today?
+Translation: Hey, do you think you can come today?

 雪が降りそうですね。